sbakiu/immoscout-bot/README.md

 ## Purpose

-This application sends push notifications for new announcements on Immobilienscount based on a search query.
+This application sends push notifications for new announcements on Immobilienscount based on at least one search query.

 ## External services